lbrenman/ai-stockquote-fh/readme.md

 The `quote` API is basically a pass through of the Finnhub Stock quote API with a field mapped payload.
 It takes a single symbol as a query parameter.
 The `watchlist` API returns an array of stock quotes suitable for a watch list.
 It takes a comma separated list of symbols.

+A sample Nodejs web app that uses the API's can be found [here](https://github.com/lbrenman/Stock-Nodejs-Web-app-to-Fusion-FH-Stock-api)

 The project is intended to be a simple example of how to expose API endpoints and map and aggregate data in Amplify Integration using three method:
 * HTTP Server - contractless
 * HTTP Server - contractless using a common service
 * API Server - using OAS Doc as starting point and leveraginG same common service

-The OpenAPI 3.0 doc is provided in this reposiroty as well
+The OpenAPI 3.0 doc is provided in this repository as well

 ## Quote